Queen + Paul Rodgers: Media releases

 Queen + Paul Rodgers released a single for World AIDS Day (1 December) in 2007.
 The track, "Say It's Not True", written by Roger Taylor became first available for free download on 30 November, and was subsequently released as a proper CD single on 31 December.

 Previously, Queen + Paul Rodgers have released a live CD called Return of the Champions and a DVD of the same name.
 Both featured recordings from their Sheffield Hallam FM Arena concert on 9 May 2005.
 The DVD also features a cover of John Lennon's "Imagine" from Hyde Park.
 A single featuring "Reaching Out"/"Tie Your Mother Down"/"Fat Bottomed Girls" was also released.
 In addition, an American promo featuring two tracks taken from the Italian leg of the European tour was available with some copies of Return of the Champions.

 Soundboard recordings exist of all European shows, except those in Ireland and Sweden.
 Sheffield, Lisbon, Hyde Park and possibly Budapest concerts were professionally filmed.
 The Tokyo show on 26 October 2005 was also professionally filmed and televised, and later released on DVD exclusively in Japan in April 2006, entitled "Super Live in Japan".
-Many soundboard recordings of tracks were released for download on the Queen official website, with blank Q+PR CD-Rs to burn these tracks available for purchase.
+Multiple soundboard recordings of tracks were released for download on the Queen official website, with blank Q+PR CD-Rs to burn these tracks available for purchase.

-There are also many bootlegs from nearly every show of the 2005/2006 tour in audio, and some video.
+There are also a number of bootlegs from nearly every show of the 2005/2006 tour in audio, and some video.